thoughtassassin/apopheniacsguide/content/blog/on-the-denigration-of-interiority.md

 The power of emotion is that it is guided by intuition and past experience.
 One doesn't have to take the time to painstakingly craft a general epistemological and ethical model to understand that people being killed for a minor traffic violation is wrong.
 Rational thought isn't the only component of ethical behavior.

 Furthermore, current research shows a relationship between [general intelligence and emotions](https://www.scientificamerican.com/article/emotional-smarts-tied-to/).
 Emotions are not simply a vestigial remnant of a primitive mind.
-Feelings are an important component of we treat others and an important indication of how one acts ethically in a social context.
+Feelings are an important component of we treat others and an important factor in how one acts ethically in a social context.

 No doubt about it, navigating feelings is often challenging.
 Feelings are unavoidable.
 To ask someone to cast aside their feelings is like asking them to cast aside their humanity.
 Having emotions shouldn't be something that one should feel ashamed of.
 Moreover, the notion of being able to stamp out emotional challenges through reason and choice alone risks stigmatizing legitimate mental health issues.